Miserlou/Voice-Dropbox/docs/about.rst

 =====

-voice-dropbox has been created primarily to encourage public monitoring of authority figures using telephone technology for the `openwatch project
+voice-dropbox has been created primarily to encourage public monitoring of authority figures using telephone technology for the `OpenWatch project
 <http://openwatch.net/>`_.

-The openwatch project provides various technologies to assist people in recording authority figures using mobile technology to help find and fight against abuses of power.
+The OpenWatch project provides various technologies to assist people in recording authority figures using mobile technology to help find and fight against abuses of power.